fernandezfran/macchiato/README.md

 In order to improve certain aspects of the materials, it is necessary to have an in-depth understanding of the physics of the processes involved.
-In the intrinsic behavior of silicon anodes for lithium-ion batteries, two contributions are always observed in different experiments that have not yet been elucidated.
+In the intrinsic behavior of silicon anodes for lithium-ion batteries, two states of Li-ions are always observed in different experiments that have not yet been elucidated.
 These models attempt to better interpret these peculiarities.